PRE-DEPARTURE INFORMATION & TRAVEL TIPS FOR TURKEY

 Note on Dress for Men and Women

-If you are on a tour it’s a nice gesture to tip guide and driver if you were satisfied.
+*If you are on a tour it’s a nice gesture to tip the guide and the driver if you were satisfied.

-Here is what we recommend for tipping while in Turkey:
+Here is the recommended tipping while in Turkey:

-Housekeeper at hotel: 5 to 10.-USD per night
+Housekeeper at the hotel: 1 to 3 EUR per night

 Restaurants: %10 of the bill is if satisfied (Feel free not to tip if you did not like the service/food)

-Taxis, vendors on streets, cafes and etc. don’t expect a tip mostly.
+Taxis, vendors on streets, cafes, etc. don’t expect a tip mostly.